codingvc/codingvc/_posts/2013-11-25-admission--omission--deception.markdown

 layout: post
 date: 2013-11-25 09:00:00
 title: "Admission > Omission > Deception"
+summary: "A description of the pitfalls of lying or omitting key facts during a pitch."
 ---

 Spoiler: this is an observation about life cloaked as an observation about startup pitches.